MLB relief pitcher of the year award to honor an essential role — just ask the Dodgers

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for Tuesday’s game between the Rangers and the Royals:
+Here are the best bets our model is projecting for Monday’s game between the Pirates and the Cardinals:

 • Total: NBC Sports Bet is recommending a play on the over on the Game Total of 8.0.